 Get to Know Me

-I am an integrated counsellor, mother of two, in a multicultural family.
+I am an integrated counsellor, mother of two, in a multicultural and multilingual family.

 I am passionate about supporting people to overcome the challenges life throws at them.